noktirnal42/LlamaTerminal/README.md

 3.  **Ollama:** You need a running Ollama instance.
 Download and install it from [ollama.com](https://ollama.com/).
 Ensure Ollama is running before launching LlamaTerminal.
 4.  **Ollama Models:** Pull at least one model using the Ollama CLI (e.g., `ollama pull llama3`).

+### Recent Terminal Fixes

+The terminal input and echo issues have been fixed in the latest version.
+The following improvements were made:

+1. **Terminal initialization**: Proper sequence of terminal initialization and reset
+2. **Window activation**: Fixed focus management and window activation timing
+3. **Process handling**: Improved process startup and termination logic
+4. **Echo issues**: Fixed terminal mode settings to ensure proper echo behavior
+5. **Terminal warnings**: Prevented premature "terminal session has ended" warnings

+These changes address input echo issues, text appearing in wrong windows, and overlapping placeholder text problems.

 ### Building from Source

 1.  **Clone the Repository:**